João Amaral (footballer, born 1991): Benfica and Lech Poznań

 On 29 May 2018, Amaral joined Benfica on a three-year contract.
 Shortly after, on 21 July, he signed a four-year deal with Polish club Lech Poznań.
-He made his debut for the latter five days later, netting in the last minute of the 1–1 away draw against FC Shakhtyor Soligorsk in the UEFA Europa League second qualifying round.
+He made his debut for the latter five days later, netting in the last minute of the 1–1 away draw against FC Shakhtyor Soligorsk in the second qualifying round of the UEFA Europa League.

 Amaral returned to his country and its top tier on 2 January 2020, being loaned to F.C.
 Paços de Ferreira until 30 June.
 On 26 August, he agreed to a similar move to the same team.

+Back at Lech, Amaral scored a career-best 14 goals in the 2021–22 campaign (17 in all competitions, with eight assists), as they won the Ekstraklasa for the eighth time in history.

+Later career

+Amaral returned abroad subsequently, where he represented Kocaelispor and Serikspor in the TFF 1.
+Lig, Al Batin FC of the Saudi First Division League. and FC Politehnica Iași from the Romanian Liga I.